 This is a clean, family-friendly, well-kept course.
 Would take effort to lose a disc.

-Signage is plain but does clearly mark the tees.
-Course layout is easy to follow.
+Signage is plain but does clearly mark the tees on the front 9.
+Course layout for the main 9 holes is easy to follow.

 Cons: Closed Saturdays and when an events are scheduled (i.e. Mullet Festival).

 Initially had a pair of water jug stations complete with cups, but have since been removed.
 This was a nice touch that would be nice to have back.